5 Ways to Attract Cardinals to a Bird Feeder

 A bag of Cole's Safflower Seed for sale on Amazon.
 This is a great bird seed for Cardinals.

 You can buy a Cardinal birdseed blend that offers an 80/20 mix of sunflower and safflower seeds too.
-This Wagner’s Cardinal blend was the first I ever bought and I’ve had a lot of luck with it (a ton of other birds also love it!)
+This Wagner’s Cardinal blend was the first I ever bought and I’ve had a lot of luck with it.

 Click here to purchase Wagner’s Cardinals Blend